-We offer a comprehensive benefit plan including medical, dental, and vision coverage; plus we have a generous 401K plan (with an employer contribution!), competitive compensation, an employee wellness clinic and continuing education and training.
-At VMM, we know the best care is provided by employees who are well-supported.
+We offer a comprehensive benefit plan including medical, dental, and vision coverage; plus we have a generous 401K plan (with an employer contribution!), competitive compensation, and a diverse workforce that is passionate about patient care.
+At YVM, we know the best care is provided by employees who are well-supported.

-Why do we do what we do?
-As the region's leading health care provider and Yakima's largest employer, we believe that by inspiring people to thrive, we can transform lives.
-Our vision is to "create healthy communities one person at a time."
+As the region’s leading health care provider and Yakima’s largest employer, we believe that by improving health, we will transform Yakima!
+Our vision at YVM is creating healthy communities one person at a time.
 With such an important goal, we work together to demonstrate our values of Respect, Accountability, Teamwork, Stewardship, and Innovation for everyone who walks through our doors, patients and coworkers alike.
 We would love to hear from you!